dddingnan/cs-665-project/README.md

 - `Repository Pattern`: Ideal for managing database interactions.
 This pattern provides a separation between the data access logic and the business logic of your application, making it easier to manage data operations and changes.
 - `Lazy Loading Pattern`: This pattern can be beneficial for your application in managing resource usage efficiently, especially when dealing with large sets of flight data that might not all need to be loaded into memory at once.
 - By applying lazy loading, you're optimizing the resource usage of your application, ensuring that the database connection is only established when necessary and not before.
 This can lead to reduced memory footprint and potentially improved performance, especially if the database operations are not the central focus of your application.
+- Process and transfer data from file-based storage to a database

 # GitHub Repository Link: